RuedigerMoeller/fast-serialization/README.md

-Project WebPage http://ruedigermoeller.github.io/fast-serialization/  (out of pure childishness)
+Project Page http://ruedigermoeller.github.io/fast-serialization/  (out of pure childishness)

 this project was hosted in googlecode, documentation is still not fully moved. (see http://fast-serialization.googlecode.com)